CloudVE/cloudbridge/docs/topics/dashboard.rst

    :scale: 50 %
    :alt: network label in Azure portal

-   The cloudbridge `label` property most often maps to the Resource ID in Azure, which can be found under the tags tab within a resource.
+   The cloudbridge `label` property most often maps to the tag with key 'Label' in Azure, which can be found under the tags tab within a resource.
    The above screenshot shows where to find a resource's label in Azure's web portal.

 .. figure:: captures/az-storacc.png
    :scale: 50 %